Elm Thicket, Dallas: Elm Thicket Park and Hilliard golf course

-1960s and 1970s

-Through the early 1970s many blacks flocked to Elm Thicket/North Park and it became a close knit community creating many businesses and revenue for the area.

 2000s

 With support of the neighborhood's Crime Watch group and residents, the Dallas Police Department, in 2004, began to apply the "broken windows" police concept to address the blight afflicting the neighborhood.

 2010s

 In the Spring of 2016, Elm Thicket/North Park was included in Dallas' Neighborhood Plus Plan.
 Adopted in 2015, Neighborhood Plus is a citywide neighborhood revitalization plan for the City of Dallas to alleviate poverty, fight blight, attract and retain the middle class, increase homeownership and enhance rental options.

 In 2017, as part of the Neighborhood Plus program, residents of Elm Thicket/North Park were given an opportunity to share their stories, gather historical photos and archive information to help the neighborhood tell the story of this historic and dynamic part of the city.
 Interviews were recorded and combined into videos and published on YouTube.

-In 2018, real estate professionals began to rename Elm Thicket/North Park as "Inwood Park or Inwood Park West" in an effort to rebrand the neighborhood in order to make it more appealing to new home buyers.